rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ## Unit Testing with Spring Boot

-- Provide collaborators from outside (dependency injection) -> no `new` inside your code
+- Provide collaborators from outside (dependency injection) -> no `new` inside our code
 - Develop small, single responsibility classes
-- Test only the public API of your class
+- Test only the public API of our class
 - Verify behavior not implementation details
 - TDD can help design (better) classes